william-spongberg/nothofagus-algorithm/README.md

 - Could wait for notification that external metadata database has been updated
 - Could send GET requests periodically, only get new data if timestamp updated
+- Only train once a day
+- Train once certain number of new videos added

 ### Recommending videos

 Very fast model, with recommendations displaying almost immediately.
 The only thing that takes a while is training the database - likely greatly accelerated by GPU however, haven't tested yet.

+Something especially helpful about this Python library is that the user's inputs can be updated and their data recalculated without needing to retrain the entire model.